While CBD oil products have become more effective and more affordable than ever before, retail-ready CBD may not be right for everybody.

 28 grams @ 15% CBD = ~ 4 grams CBD

 4 grams CBD = 4,000mg CBD

 And 4,000mg of CBD is enough for four, 1,000mg CBD tinctures.
-So pour roughly 1/4 of your concentrated hemp extract into four4 separate one-ounce tincture bottles.
+So pour roughly 1/4 of your concentrated hemp extract into four separate one-ounce tincture bottles.

-Next, fill up the remaining 3/4 of each bottle with a carrier oil of your choice; we like MCT oil for its pro-metabolic effects or hempseed oil for its antioxidants.
+Next, fill up the remainder of each bottle with a carrier oil of your choice; we like MCT oil for its pro-metabolic effects or hempseed oil for its antioxidants.

 Pour your extract into four separate one-ounce tincture bottles, then dilute it.
 Cost: $4 ($1 per bottle).

 Once your CBD tincture is bottled, there’s only one step left: enjoy it.
 It’ll likely be more potent and fuller-spectrum than most stuff available on the retail market since ethanol is a more versatile solvent than most retail brands use.
 Plus, you’ll have the satisfaction of knowing where everything came from and having done everything yourself.

 Oh, and then there’s the massive price savings.